Southwest Zone

 Rogue River, above Lost Creek Reservoir: trout

 The Rogue and tributaries above Lost Creek Reservoir remain open year-round, with a daily retention limit of 5 trout (no limit on brook trout).
-Last updated 2/21/24.
+While trout stocking has ended for the year, fish are still available, especially around release sites in the upper portion of the river.
+Anglers should also consider moving around to catch fish that have moved out from release sites.
+Last updated 9/4/24.

-Trout fishing in rivers and streams will reopen May 22.
-Trout fishing in the lakes is open year-round.
-Last updated 3/13/24.
+Trout fishing in rivers and streams is open through Oct.
+31. Trout fishing in the lakes is open year-round.
+Last updated 10/2/24.

 UMPQUA HIKE-IN LAKES AND FOREBAYS: trout